RainbowCookie32/rusty-psn/README.md

 # rusty-psn

-A simple tool to grab updates for PS3 & PS4 games, directly from Sony's servers using their updates API.
+A simple tool to grab updates for PS3, PS4, and PS Vita games directly from Sony's servers, using their updates API.
 Available for both Linux and Windows, in both GUI and CLI alternatives.